-It’s no secret that metal printing still has a long way to go.
-As of now, metal prints are inconsistent in size and durability among other things.
-As a result, companies are putting a lot of manpower into R&D for achieving an ideal print.
+Companies are putting a lot of manpower into R&D for optimizing 3D printing technologies.
 One such case is the National Institute of Standards and Technology (NIST) and their new testbed metal printer.
 The purpose of the testbed is to pinpoint the quality and consistency issues by measuring the temperatures of the melt pool and the brightness of the light the process produces.

-The 3D Printer is equipped with a range of measuring equipment for monitor the testbed.
-The researchers are calling it the Additive Manufacturing Metrology Testbed (AMMT).
-It is currently configured to process stainless steel, cobalt chrome and nickel alloy.
-However, since it is open platform, researchers potentially have total control and can adapt it to other materials with a few adjustments.
+The 3D Printer is equipped with a range of measuring equipment for monitoring the testbed.
+The Additive Manufacturing Metrology Testbed (AMMT) technology is currently configured to process stainless steel, cobalt chrome and nickel alloy.
+However, since it is open platform, researchers potentially have total control and can adapt it to other materials with some adjustments.

 “Commercial systems are a little bit ‘black box,’” said one of the researchers, Brandon Lane.
 “You can command a certain laser power and velocity, but you really don’t have control over every single microsecond of the process.
 With our system, we can control the speed and power of the laser at 100 kilohertz – that’s every 10 microseconds.”